Living The Questions

 "WRITE".
 That's it.

-That's the word God interrupted me with yesterday morning, as I was praying:
+That's the word I was interrupted with yesterday morning, as I asked:

 "WRITE", He said, before I could even finish the question.